Justin-Birdsall/school_code/winter_2024/comp_graphics367/gasket/report.md

 since we are in two dimensions we an plug in the amount we want to rotate by and it should output a new matrix for that position.
 3)	Why does our code need to be placed into a window.onload function? the window onload is saying to use the webpage as our program.
-If this were on
+If this were python, java, c++, we would have to first code for window to appear.
+Then add a canvas element.

 4)	Paste your screenshots here on perturbing things.